 Did you know that the last execution for alleged witchcraft in Scotland took place in Dornoch?
 This is just one of many facts you will discover on the Historylinks trail that directs you around the town to sites of interest from Dornoch's past, with a few macabre inclusions!
 I followed most of the recommended route and found it a fun way to get to know the town and see some of the pretty scenery along the way.

 It all starts at the Historylinks Museum, a good place to visit before setting off to get an overview of Dornoch's history through the ages.
-You can pick a trail leaflet up at the museum or print off this online copy before you go.

 8. Relax on an award winning beach